hollasch/LSON/README.md

         next:     0xff128bc5
     }

-A word may be recognized as a scalar value by a domain-specific decoder.
-If it is not recognized, then it is treated as an unquoted string.
+A word is parsed as an element with unknown type.
+Its type may be recognized by a domain-specific decoder.
+If it is not recognized, then it is treated as a untyped element.
 This feature is more useful than just as a shorthand for string values: it also provides a mechanism for conveying an arbitrary set of domain-specific values.

 JSON defines several special values: `true`, `false`, `null` and numbers.
 Numbers are a _subset_ of legal JavaScript (the “J” in JSON) representations.
 They lack, for example, numbers of the form